 Before we proceed, let’s write down the core of the persona, because this is what really counts for storytelling.
 Though it may feel like a Grunt story needs to be about the military, it’s not required.
 War just happens to be the metaphor that provides the most direct access to these issues.
 As long as your story finds a way to push these buttons, it can appeal to a Grunt.

 Grunts are a product of mass societies with large standing armies.
 More primal, tribalistic violence won’t trigger Grunt resentment so strongly.
 At those small scales, all fighters are individuals, and most likely fighting for something they have a direct stake in.
 But when a young man turns eighteen in America he will receive, amidst the birthday cards, a draft card from the Selective Service agency, notifying him that he’s now eligible to die for Uncle Sam right alongside every other young man in his cohort.
-Military service is often framed as a calling, and the call of duty has no force without a name.
-Legal threats ensure that the young man will surrender his.

-If required to register with Selective Service, failure to register is a felony punishable by a fine of up to $250,000 and/or 5 years imprisonment. (sss.gov)
+If required to register with Selective Service, failure to register is a felony punishable by a fine of up to $250,000 and/or 5 years imprisonment.

 During the Vietnam War, the Supreme Court had to rule that burning one’s draft card was not free speech.
 When the highest court in the land makes it illegal to burn a piece of paper, you know that paper is a powerful symbol.
 Narratively, consider what sort of thing can start to pry a young man’s name from him, initiating the process of becoming a Grunt.
 Is there a ritual associated with it?

 Even in vast armies, not all soldiers are nameless.
 Patton, Eisenhower, Rommel — these names are still familiar to us today.
 But those men occupied the very top of a chain of command, and below them was a swarm of anonymous soldier ants who were expected to perish for the good of the hive.
 Militaries do everything they can to urge this anonymizing process along.
 Already in possession of the Grunt’s name, they next take his clothes and cut his hair.
 They assign him a rank, throw him in the barracks.
-They train him up like an attack dog, and hang dog tags around his neck, for the most ominious of reasons:
+They train him up like an attack dog, and hang dog tags around his neck, for the ominous of reasons:

 In this scene from Saving Private Ryan, the hardened grunts go digging through the dog tags in search of their Private Ryan.
 The medic, who knows the significance of this symbol, chastises the grunts for handling them like “poker chips” in front of so many fresher-faced infantrymen.